coffee2code/linkify-categories/DEVELOPER-DOCS.md

 A single category ID/slug, or multiple category IDs/slugs defined via an array, or multiple category IDs/slugs defined via a comma-separated and/or space-separated string

 * `$before` _(string)_
 Optional.
-Text to appear before the entire category listing (if authors exist or if 'none' setting is specified).
+Text to appear before the entire category listing (if categories exist or if 'none' setting is specified).
 Default is an empty string.

 * `$after` _(string)_
 Optional.
-Text to appear after the entire category listing (if authors exist or if 'none' setting is specified).
+Text to appear after the entire category listing (if categories exist or if 'none' setting is specified).
 Default is an empty string.

 * `$between` _(string)_
 Optional.
 Text to appear between categories.
 Default is ", ".